 This video aims to give patients, and their families and carers, information about coming for radiotherapy for breast cancer at any of our radiotherapy centres in the Northern Radiotherapy Network; The James Cook University Hospital in Middlesbrough, The Northern Centre for Cancer Care in Newcastle and The Northern Centre for Cancer Care in Carlisle.

 Radiotherapy can cause side effects in the area of your body that is being treated, as well as some general side effects from the treatment.
-After treatment finished, it may be one to two weeks before side effects start getting better.
+After treatment is finished, it may be one to two weeks before side effects start getting better.

 This video provides information for patients, their families and carers, about side effects following radiotherapy for breast cancer.